-- Broaden the reach of audience that can use the site
+- Broaden the reach of audience that can use them

 - Increase traffic to the website